PikaSannnnn/SI-CS10A-FALL2020/Week1.md

      usin namespace std;

      int main() {
         cout << "I am pretty sure there's nothing wrong with this set of code.
-I believe there's no errors here and that you should believe me when I say so;" cout << "KeepInMindThatBadWhiteSpacingDoesNotGiveYouAnErrorOrWarning,ButItWillAnnoyPeople" endl;
+           I believe there's no errors here and that you should believe me when I say so;" cout << "KeepInMindThatBadWhiteSpacingDoesNotGiveYou
+           AnErrorOrWarning,ButItWillAnnoyPeople" endl;
      }
   ```